River Runs Red: Story

 The lyrics of the musical tracks on "River Runs Red" do not directly correlate with the story but do touch on personal issues facing various band members and at the same time they provide a feel in-line with the story being told in the theatrical tracks.
 For example, the album's first theatrical track, "Monday", establishes that the main character's mother (possibly step-mother) is verbally abusive and neglects her infant child.
 The track ends with the main character listening to a voicemail in which his girlfriend breaks up with him.
 The next musical song is the title track, "River Runs Red" which include lyrics about contemplating suicide, "I got the razor at my wrist".
 On "Thursday" the main character enters his home and is once again berated by his mother.
 The track ends with him being fired from his job and being notified that he is failing two classes and won't be able to graduate high school.
 Two tracks later, the song "My Eyes", includes lyrics about giving up on life completely, "Just give me one good reason to live, I'll give you three to die".
 The album closes with the track "Friday".
 The main character comes home and endures the worst insults yet from his mother.
 She then instigates a fight with the father, who engages her in a screaming match.
 As the teen heads upstairs, the parents continue to argue and the sound of plates shattering is heard in the distance.
 The main character locks himself in the bathroom and breaks the fourth wall by turning on a radio that begins playing River Runs Red.
 The mother yells at the teenager through the door as he begins running bath water.
 The young man's breath becomes shaky as he slits his wrist.
 The sound of blood can be heard dripping into the water.
 The mother breaks into the bathroom and screams in horror at what she sees.
 The album ends with the mother's screams fading as the sound of his blood dripping into water increases.

+The band’s guitarist Alan Robert who wrote the lyrics for the album stated in a 2023 interview:

+“All of the songs were written from such an emotional and personal place, there was really no preconceived idea on how others would perceive it, let alone how it would affect them in such a profound way.
+Without even realizing it, there was this subconscious underlying message of hope that was infused into the songs that made listeners feel like they were not alone.”